alanyongy/featured-projects/README.md

 >
 > 📸 *Include a GIF or screenshot of console output for one bracket and the corresponding performance graph.*
 >
-> **💡 Outcome & Impact:**
-> Confirmed community-recommended speed strategy with independent simulation.
+> 💡 Confirmed community-recommended speed strategy with independent simulation.
 >
 > [*🔗 Full write-up*](https://github.com/yourusername/link)
 > </details>